Find a Lender-Approved Local Conveyancer in Mitcham

 How does conveyancing in Mitcham differ for newly converted properties?

-Most buyers of new build premises in Mitcham approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is ready to move into.
-This is because house builders in Mitcham usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Mitcham contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is finished.
+This is because developers in Mitcham usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Mitcham or who has acted in the same development.

 Last updated